Subscribe to our news letter to get the latest on Google Cloud Platform and more!

 This is a crucial step for maintaining code quality and reliability.
 It runs:

-Tests with Pytest: Uses pytest to execute test cases, ensuring that all components function as expected.
+pytest to execute test cases, ensuring that all components function as expected.- name: Upload coverage results

 This step saves the coverage results as an artifact, making them available for later review or download if needed.
 Artifacts are retained for 10 days, allowing for inspection of test coverage over time.